paulscherrerinstitute/CIO_EVM/README.md

  - `fifo80x2048.xci` is unused.
    The FIFO IP is generated from TCL (`tcl/sources_mrf_evm_dc.tcl`).
  - `ila_0.xci` is unused.
 The ILA IP is generated from TCL (`tcl/sources_mrf_evm_dc.tcl`).
+ - cpsi_cio.xdc is unused.
+We provide our own top-level constraints where clocks are defined.

 Note also that `mrf-evm-dc` uses its own git submodules - albeit not for the CPSI_CIO variant.
 These submodules are not part of this project and are unused but be aware that